Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 They begin with diminished powers, but they can start to work regaining them, or some of them, to a degree.

-Adhene are infertile among themselves but weakly fertile with common fays.
+Adhene are infertile among themselves but fertile with mortals and weakly fertile with common fays.
 The children were never angels, of course, but exhibit the same mental and magical levels, and are reckoned adhene.
-Their children with mortals are reckoned high-powered and Marked common fays.
 Adhene and their children cannot take and do not need Adam's Mark, though they can pass a Mark along.

 Under their education, common fays learned a lot of magic and got their communications abilities tuned up as far as possible.
 These adhene ranks as Fay Lords, but still only fays.
 And yet they used to be angels.
 Time to learn either humility or resentment.